 By the mid-’60s, Morrison was estranged from his family.
 He would later claim to be an orphan.
 He studied English, film and theatre at UCLA.
 His classmate: A keyboardist named Ray Manzarek.
 After graduation in ’65, they met on Venice Beach.
 Morrison had been writing poetry; he recited Moonlight Drive.
 Manzarek heard great lyrics and suggested they form a band.
 They enlisted Densmore and Krieger, took their name from an Aldous Huxley novel and The Doors were born.

 In 1967, they released their self-titled debut LP.
 The Admiral heard it and wrote him, suggesting he quit music for lack of talent.
 Others disagreed.
-The single Light My Fire ignited a four-year whirlwind that produced six albums and hits including People Are Strange, Hello I Love You, Roadhouse Blues and Riders on the Storm.
+The single Light My Fire ignited a four-year whirlwind that produced six albums and multiple hits including People Are Strange, Hello I Love You, Roadhouse Blues and Riders on the Storm.
 “During those years, all we did was write music, record music and tour,” says Densmore.
 “We were trying to create movies for your ears.”

 Fame and fortune did not tame Morrison any more than his father’s discipline had.
 He infuriated Ed Sullivan by singing the word “higher” on live TV.
 He trashed a recording studio.
 He tangled with cops.
 His substance abuse increased.
 He literally walked on the edge.
 “Jim and I used to drink a little together,” understates Alice Cooper.
 “People tell me stories I barely remember — like us both hanging off of a balcony to see which one could hold on longest.
 That was Jim — he didn’t mind balancing on a building 6,000 feet up drunk.
 I can tell you 20 times he could have died.”